Drainage Careers Advice: How Chris Went From Trainee Drainage Engineer to CCTV Systems Manager

-As a result, we want to give as much advice as possible to those thinking of entering the industry – or those who have just set out on their journey in the sector – and show them there is much more to this job than drains, pipes and sewage.
+As a result, we want to provide as much advice as possible to those considering entering the drainage industry or those who have just started their journey in the sector.

 • How he got started in the industry